-So rather than just giving you a mixed-up list of pro brands and cameras to consider, we’ve split them up into four chief brands and listed our top professional picks for each one.
+So rather than just giving you a mixed-up list of pro brands and cameras to consider, we’ve split them up into six brands and listed our top professional picks for each one.
 With professional cameras, it’s much more important to think about the system than about individual camera models, so we hope this helps you get a clear idea of the kind of setup you want.

 Canon offers a large range of professional lenses and produces some of the most highly-regarded pro cameras.
-With the EOS R and EOS RP, it’s now entered the full frame mirrorless market too, and while there aren’t many ‘native’ RF lenses yet, you can use regular EF DSLR lenses on these cameras with an adaptor, so Canon users who want to try mirrorless can now do so with a relatively low-cost, low-risk ‘migration’.
+With the EOS R and EOS RP, it’s now entered the full frame mirrorless market too, and while there's still a relatively restricted range of ‘native’ RF lenses yet, you can use regular EF DSLR lenses on these cameras with an adaptor, so Canon users who want to try mirrorless can now do so with a relatively low-cost, low-risk ‘migration’.
 For pros, however, DSLRs are still the main draw, especially now that a new Canon EOS-1Dx Mark III is coming.

 See also: Best Canon cameras